Skip to content

 Benchmark Time CPU Iterations

-bm_atomic_counter/8 3.5 ns 25 ns 200000000Notice the CPU column: the more threads, the higher the total CPU time, but the wall time (Time column) does not decrease linearly—going from 1 to 2 threads shows some speedup, but at 4 and 8 threads it actually gets slower.
-This is because all threads are performing write operations on the same atomic variable, causing the cache line to bounce back and forth between cores (this mechanism is similar to false sharing, but strictly speaking, it is cache line contention under true sharing).
-This is a very typical pattern in concurrent performance analysis: more threads does not mean faster execution.
+Look at the CPU column: the more threads, the higher the total CPU time, but the wall time (Time column) does not decrease linearly—there is some speedup from 1 to 2 threads, but it actually gets slower at 4 and 8 threads.
+This is because all threads are performing write operations on the same atomic variable, causing cache lines to bounce back and forth between cores (similar to the false sharing mechanism, but strictly speaking, it is cache line contention under true sharing).
+This is a very typical pattern in concurrent performance analysis: more threads does not mean faster.

-Writing a correct benchmark is harder than writing a correct concurrent program—because you have to fight against compiler optimizations, CPU cache behavior, and OS scheduling policies.
-These factors cause trouble in single-threaded benchmarks, and become even more exacerbated in multi-threaded ones.
+Writing a correct benchmark is harder than writing a correct concurrent program—because you have to fight compiler optimizations, CPU cache behavior, and OS scheduling policies.
+These factors cause trouble in single-threaded benchmarks, and even more so in multi-threaded ones.

-The impact of the CPU cache hierarchy (L1, L2, L3) on performance is orders of magnitude.
-The first time you access a piece of data, it might need to be loaded from main memory (DRAM), taking 100-300 CPU cycles; the second time, it is already in the L1 cache, taking only 3-4 cycles.
-If your benchmark does not warm up, the data loading during the first iteration will significantly inflate the average time.
+The CPU's cache hierarchy (L1, L2, L3) has an order-of-magnitude impact on performance.
+The first time you access data, it may need to be loaded from main memory (DRAM), taking 100-300 CPU cycles; the second time, it's already in L1 cache, taking only 3-4 cycles.
+If your benchmark doesn't warm up, the data load from the first iteration will severely skew the average time.

-GBench's KeepRunning() loop does a certain degree of warmup by itself—the framework runs a few iterations first to "stabilize" the results.
+GBench's for (auto _ : state) loop does a certain amount of warm-up—the framework runs a few iterations first to "stabilize" results.
 But if you allocate a large block of memory outside the loop, that memory might not be in the cache during the first iteration.
-If your goal is to measure "steady-state" performance, you can manually run a few iterations before the loop:
+If your goal is to measure "steady-state" performance, you can manually run a few rounds before the loop:

 }